zqzqz/AdvTrajectoryPrediction/README.md

 Normal prediction, adversarial attack, and evaluation are done through API `normal_test`, `adv_attack`, and `evaluate_loss` implemented in `test_utils.py`.
 As a quick start, we can execute `test.py` to run the whole pipeline.

 ```
 python test.py ${model_name} ${dataset_name} 0  # The last parameter is "overwrite".
-If it is 1, the generated result will overwrites existing files.
+If it is 1, the generated result will overwrite existing files.
 ```

-One can futher modify the configurations in `test.py`  line 20, 58, 284 to customize the experiment.
+Tune parameters in `test/test.py:L284-287` to switch prediction modes and training/testing modes.